-As the managing director for Educate Texas, George ensures the organization's strategy and operations deliver on its mission of preparing all Texas students to graduate from high school ready for college, career and life.
+As entrepreneur and innovation executive for Educate Texas, George ensures the organization's strategy and operations deliver on its mission of preparing all Texas students to graduate from high school ready for college, career and life.

 Prior to joining Educate Texas, George co-founded Rosetta, a 1,200-person marketing consulting firm in New York City, fueled by its analytical approach to driving revenue growth and improving profitability.
 He was responsible for external client cultivation and management at Rosetta, along with internal infrastructure development.
 After selling the business, George spent three years as a stay-at-home dad and had the hardest job ever as a parent with two young children.